ember-cli/ember-try/README.md

     */
     useYarn: true,
     /*
-      If set to true, all npm scenarios will use `pnpm` for install with the `--frozen-lockfile=false` option.
+      If set to true, all npm scenarios will use `pnpm` for install with the `--frozen-lockfile=false --no-lockfile` options.
 At cleanup, your dependencies will be restored to their prior state.
     */
     usePnpm: true,